May 3rd 2022

 I know I'm hormonal when: "I feel sad for unexplainable reasons."

-When this happens: "I go for a long swim in the sea during summer, or if it's a colder month, a run clears my mind and alleviates the sadness and gives a new sense of clarity."
+When this happens: "I go for a long swim in the sea during summer, like here in Mykonos, or if it's a colder month, a run clears my mind and alleviates the sadness and gives a new sense of clarity."

-Dr Terry Loong, 43, integrative aesthetic and hormone doctor specialising in peri and menopause at GetHarley
+Dr Terry Loong, 43, integrative aesthetic and hormone doctor specialising in perimenopause and menopause at GetHarley.com

 Hormone heroes: Online dance classes at Steezy.co and an oestrogen patch